Annyv2/Auth0.Windows8.Cs/README.md

   ![](http://puu.sh/4c7GO.png)

-Or you can use the connection as a parameter (e.g. here we login with a Windows Azure AD account)
+Or you can use the connection as a parameter (e.g. here we login with a Windows Azure AD account):

 ~~~cs
 var user = await auth0.LoginAsync("auth0waadtests.onmicrosoft.com");
 ~~~

-Or with specific user name and password (only for providers that support this)
+Or with specific user name and password (only for providers that support this):

 ~~~cs
 var user = await auth0.LoginAsync("my-db-connection", "username", "password");